 There are more than fifty well know Kerala traditional dance.
 Out of those fifty Kerala dance form, Kathakali is one the most popular folk dance of Kerala.
 Kerala folk dance is filled with attractive colors combined with elegant body movements with music.

-ALSO SEE – 75 Best Things to do in Kerala for 2021
+ALSO SEE – 75 Best Things to do in Kerala

 Dance is an integral part of Kerala’s art and culture and no festival is complete without a brilliant showcase of kathakali dance.
 These dance forms have gained popularity not only in the state itself, but also across the globe!
 Each dance form is unique and has a different way of expression adorned with ornaments and dance costumes.